 After studying art for a year in Oxford, England, Torroba became interested in famous portraiture by artists such as Italian Renaissance painter Domenico Ghirlandaio, English Tudor court painter Master John, and the iconic Spanish Baroque artist Diego Velazquez.
 Inspired by history, Torroba returned to Spain where she continues to work and re-examine historical portraiture.
 She is particularly interested in fifteenth – seventeenth-century paintings of royal and aristocratic families, including Giovanna Tornabuoni who patronized Mariana of Austria, wife of King Philip IV and whose portrait by Diego Velazquez in 1653 remains as an emblematic display of the wealth on the Spanish Empire.

 Using Canvas, oils, silk, lace newspapers and even some jewels, Torroba’s works come alive and her characters re-emerge as contemporary icons.
-Torroba has permanent works in Europe and abroad including Mexico, Dallas, and San Diego.
+Torroba has permanent works in Europe and abroad including Mexico, Dallas, and San Diego and Houston.